Pratyush-Ranjan/Newsfeed/README.md

 # Newsfeed
-It is a small MEAN stack project of news app.
+It's a MEAN stack project of news app.